jncox/dfawspublic/dfawspublic.md

 ### Guide Notes
 - There are other ways to install the tools and will depend on distro.
-- Setting up the AWS profile may very based on an organizations requirements for instance SSO.
+- Setting up the AWS profile may very based on an organizations requirements.
+For instance SSO would vary between org.

 ### Requirments
 - Linux or MacOS.
 Windows is not officially supported.